arman-ashrafian/Lamp-Controller/README.md

 I connect to my Rpi with SSH and am able to control my lamp from anyhwere in my house.

-The autoLamp.py script is on my laptop to automate connecting to my Rpi It uses the PyAutoGUI to open up PuTTy (SSH application), log into my Rpi, and type the command to run relay1.py
+The autoLamp.py script is on my laptop to automate connecting to my Rpi.
+I use the PyAutoGUI module to open up PuTTy (SSH application), log into my Rpi, and type the command to run relay1.py